Research degrees in Psychology

-The School of Biological and Chemical Sciences at QMUL is one of the UK’s elite research centres, according to the 2014 Research Excellence Framework (REF), the UK-wide assessment of university research.
+The School of Biological and Behavioral Sciences at QMUL is one of the UK’s elite research centres, according to the 2014 Research Excellence Framework (REF), the UK-wide assessment of university research.
 We are home to an active and multi-disciplinary research programme.
-Our research staff are engaged in a wide range of projects across the broad sweep of biological, chemical and psychological sciences.
+Our research staff are engaged in a wide range of projects across the broad sweep of biological and psychological sciences.

 We advertise a number of funded PhD projects throughout the year.
 We are also a member of and accept students onto our PhD programme in Psychology via the ESRC LISS Doctoral Training Partnership and the QMUL-Leverhulme Doctoral Training Scholarship programme.